 Cephas was born in 1925 to John Robert and Emmeline Florence (nee Nicholas) Harry at Launceston.
-His Father was a Tailor and outfitter of 6 Westgate Street, Launceston He was a Telegraphist with the Royal Navy (Service No. P/JX 501362).
+His Father was a Tailor and outfitter of 6 Westgate Street, Launceston.
+He was a Telegraphist with the Royal Navy (Service No. P/JX 501362).
 During the Second World War Frederick served as Able Seaman D/JX 422876 with His Majesty’s Landing Craft Flak 37, a converted landing craft used as an anti aircraft gun platform.
-On 1st November 1944 the vessel participated in amphibious invasion by Royal Marine and army personnel on the Dutch island of Walcheren (the same operation that Noah Goodman lost his life in), then held by the Germans (Operation Infatuate).
+On 1st November 1944 the vessel participated in amphibious invasion by Royal Marine and army personnel on the Dutch island of Walcheren (the same operation that Noel Goodman lost his life in), then held by the Germans (Operation Infatuate).
 During the attack the vessel was lost and many men killed including Cephas.
 His body was never recovered but his name is commemorated on the Portsmouth Naval Memorial panel 84 column 3.
 He left to his Father a sum of £171 4s 6d.

 Thomas Holman Hender